-- Real Account: Its relate with Capital nature Expense, Balance Sheet Items
+- Real Account: Its related to Capital nature Expense, Balance Sheet Items

-- Nominal Account: Its relate with Revenue nature Expenses, Income Statement Items
+- Nominal Account: Its related to Revenue nature Expenses, Income Statement Items

-- Personal Account: When Transaction will done on credit then person account comes.
+- Personal Account: When Transaction will be done on credit then person account comes.

 Its Traditional rules for posting the transactions into journal and ledgers.
 Debtors and Creditors are expressed into Personal Accounts, Expense, losses and profit is come into Nominal and Assets come into Real Account.
-So by remembering 3 rules bookkeeping can be understand within short time.
+So by remembering 3 rules bookkeeping can be understood within a short time.

 3 Golden Rules of Accounting with Example